-I am sure you have searched google endlessly looking for Potty Training Tips.
-You are looking for that blog post that will give you the best guide to potty training girls.
-They say Potty Training Girls is easy?
-I have to disagree.
+If you are anything like me, you have searched Google endlessly looking for Potty Training Tips for moms of girls.
+They say Potty Training Girls is easy.
+I have to disagree!

 Potty training my daughter was one of the hardest things we did.
 After potty training my son in 2016 when he was 2 months shy of turning 3 I thought that my daughter would be a breeze.